BAJAJ FINSERV DIRECT LIMITED

 • Derivatives (Futures & Options): Used by experienced traders to speculate or hedge

-• Sensex SIPs: Systematic Investment Plans in index mutual funds for disciplined investing
+• Sensex SIPs: Systematic Investment Plans in index mutual funds that track the Sensex

 Milestones of Sensex India

-The Sensex has recorded several key milestones since its inception, reflecting India’s economic progress and investor confidence.
+The Sensex has achieved several major milestones over the years, showcasing India’s economic resilience, corporate growth, and rising investor confidence.

 Notable Milestones: